RUDi (Rural Urgent Doctor in-aid)

 Request a consult with a RUDi physician

-One of them will have a green symbol next to it, which means they’re online and available.
+If RUDi 1 has a green symbol next to it, this means they’re online and available.
 Click on that contact, then the Meet button to start a video call.

 If you’re unable to connect to RUDi via Zoom or if there is no answer right away, call the backup cell number listed for that account.
 Note: The backup number changes based on which physician is on call.